LoisaKitakaya/Jokes/README.md

 - [jokes_cli](https://github.com/LoisaKitakaya/jokes_cli)

+## Contribution

+If you want to contribute to this project, here are some few steps you can follow:

+- Fork this project's repository
+- Clone it to your local machine
+- Make the changes you want to make or add the features you want to add
+- Write tests for the new features
+- Make a pull request

+That's just about it.

 ## Issues

 For any issus encountered while using this package, feel free to submit a new issue [here](https://github.com/LoisaKitakaya/Jokes/issues).